GregCM/whrwthal/README.md

 ## FAQ and Psuedo-Lies ##

 - Windows Install size > 25MB?
-    - Okay, technically not lighter than the competition when you run in Windows, but at least it's only 9MB sitting in the thumb drive.
-If not, why use Windows anyway?
+    - Okay, technically not lighter than the competition when you run in Windows, but it's at most 5MB sitting in the thumb drive.
+Why use Windows anyway?

 - Why use Windows anyway?
     - Great question, this FAQ section is really shaping up.